Rehabilitation Science

 Faculty

-Hurt, Christopher, Assistant Professor, 2015, Ph.D.
-(University of Illinois Chicago), Mechanisms for reduced mobility by individuals with neurological disorders.
+Hurt, Christopher, Associate Professor, 2015, Ph.D.
+(University of Illinois Chicago), Mechanisms for reduced mobility and testing novel interventions for individuals with neurological disorders.

 Jenkins, Gavin, Professor and Chair Occupational Therapy, 2008, PhD (England), Assistive Technology the Built Environment/Green Spaces